 A bicycle box is a designated area on the approach to a signalized intersection consisting of an advanced stop line and bicycle symbol.
-Bike boxes mitigate conflicts between through bicyclists and right-turning motorists, reduce conflicts between motorists and bicyclists at the beginning of the green signal phase, and provide additional queuing space for bicyclists.
-Bike boxes should not be installed across more than one through travel lane with the intention of accommodating bicyclist turns.
-The use of bike boxes is limited to signalized intersections and should not be used in other locations.
+Bike boxes mitigate conflicts between through bicyclists and right-turning motorists, reduce conflicts between motorists and bicyclists at the beginning of the green signal phase, and provide additional queuing space for bicyclists. ~~A two-stage bicycle turn box should instead be used to accommodate bicyclist turns.~~

+~~The use of bike boxes is limited to signalized intersections and should not be used in other locations.~~

-One bicycle symbol shall be placed in the box to indicate it is for bicycle use.
-Bike boxes shall be a minimum of 10 ft. in depth and may be larger depending on anticipated bicyclist volumes.
-A minimum of 50 ft. of bike lane should be provided on the approach to a bike box so bicyclists will not need to ride between lanes to enter the box.
-The approaching bike lane, and the bike box, may be colored green.
-If used, the green-colored pavement or pavement markings shall cover the entire box.
+One bicycle symbol ~~should~~ shall be placed in the box to indicate it is for bicycle use.
+Bike boxes ~~should~~ shall be a minimum of 10 ft. in depth and may be larger depending on anticipated bicyclist volumes.
+A minimum of 50 ft. of bike lane should be provided on the approach to a bike box so bicyclists will not need to ride between lanes to enter the box. ~~The approaching bike lane, and the bike box, may be colored green.
+If used, the green-colored pavement or pavement markings shall cover the entire box.~~